micosmogames/toolbox/ticker/md/aframe-ticker.md

 #### System: tocker

 Hosts the *DefaultTocker* in the systems *tock* method.
 The *tocker* system is not automatically registered at application startup.
-The application will need to call *startDefaultTocker* to regsiter and start the *DefaultTocker*.
+The application will need to call *startDefaultTocker* to register and start the *DefaultTocker*.

 ##### METHODS